 A graduate of Secondary Industrial Chemical School of Chemical Technology in Ostrava and a graduate of three-year program in Social-Economic Management at Mendel University in Brno.
-He gained managerial and professional experience in such positions as vice-chairman of the CEZ Group European Labour Committee and Chairman of the Board in Regional Association of the ČMKOS Trade Unions in Morava region.
+He gained managerial and professional experience in such positions as shift foreman in Dětmarovice powerplant, vice-chairman of the Supervisory Board in ČEZ, a. s., and Vice-Chairman of the Audit Committee of ČEZ, a. s.